j-confusatron/DBQueryOptimizer/readme.md

 ### Datasets
 This system was trained using a variation of the IMDB JOB dataset.
 The production pipeline will produce samples for any database with traffic.

+## Usage

+### Server
+The server is responsible for interacting with Postgres.
+Postgres will POST query plan candidates and observed costs to it.
+It records learning information for the training pipeline.

+#### Config server.cfg
+- server -> Port: Port to run server on
+- server -> ListenOn: 'localhost' or IP to host server on
+- model -> Epsilon: 0-1, likelihood that model will select a random plan
+- model -> ForceArm: 0-n, where n is number of candidate plans; force server to select plan at index; -1 to disable
+- buffer -> FlushAfter: Number of queries to predict before flushing training buffer to disk

+#### Run
+python server.py

+### Query Runner
+Run all queries against a Postgres instance.

+#### Config server.cfg
+- db -> database: The database to query
+- db -> user: db user name
+- db -> password: db password
+- db -> host: db host
+- db -> port: db port

+#### Run
+python query_runner.py
+- --dataset: One of: imdb-train, imdb-test, so

+### Training Pipeline
+Train a new model with the current training buffer.

+#### Run
+python train_model.py